ihatechoosingusernames/EUCSpeedo/README.md

 ![Image of T-Watch](./res/ttgo-watch.jpg)

 It is intended to support all major brands of Electric Unicycle, and to connect directly, without requiring an app or other device.
+Currently only Gotway/Begode, Veteran, and Kingsong wheels are supported, however.